MrT3313/Angular_TourOfHeros/README.md

         1. add() => pushes new message into cache
         2. clear() => removes all messages from cache

-2. `heroData.service` using `message.service` to log requests for heros
+2. `heroData.service` using `message.service` to log requests for heroes
 3. `heroes.component` using `message.service` to log when a user selects an individual hero
 4. Added `messages` component which is rendering in the `app.component.html` through an `*ngIf` if the messages cache is not empty